 Lumen works with galleries, institutions and festivals to curate shows that fit their theme and goals.
 For 2018, we have an interactive, family-friendly exhibition at Eureka!
 The National Museum for Children, which includes coding workshops for children.
 For the Brighton Digital Festival, we will be partnering with Cyland MediaLab of St Petersburg and the Computer Arts Society on a show that will feature a selection of the 2018 Lumen Shortlist selected by the Festival itself.

-We also put on shows for contemporary art venues that highlight the latest trends in art created with technology, including artificial intelligence, augmented reality and generative work, such as Measures for Life, which will open in Hull’s Humber Street Gallery in July.
+We also put on shows for contemporary art venues that highlight the latest trends in art created with technology, including artificial intelligence, augmented reality and generative work, such as Measures for Life, a full gallery show which opened in Hull’s Humber Street Gallery in July.
 Engaging the wide range of our artists’ creativity, we aim to push the boundaries of how art is enjoyed and viewed globally.

 A bit of background…

-Lumen was founded by Carla Rapoport, a financial journalist who moved into arts management in 2010.
-Lumen is owned by Lumen Projects Ltd, a not-for-profit company registered in Wales, United Kingdom.
-Carla’s goal was to widen the enjoyment, understanding and appreciation of art created with technology and widen the opportunities for artists working in this field globally.
+The Lumen Prize and Lumen Arts Projects were founded by Carla Rapoport, a financial journalist who moved into arts management in 2010.
+Carla’s goal is to widen the enjoyment, understanding and appreciation of art created with technology while widening the opportunities for artists working in this field globally.

-We are always eager to hear from new partners with an interest in what we do.
+We are always eager to hear from new partners.
 Please contact us at email@example.com to start the ball rolling.

 Director & Founder